-Thomas does his best to endure the pain, the stab wound in the center of his heart makes it hard to breathe, the imaginary blood spills all over the walls of the apartment.
+Thomas does his best to endure the pain, the stab wound in the center of his heart makes it hard to breathe, as imaginary blood spills all over the walls of the apartment.

 A keen eye tracks the position of the phone next to the pizza boxes, maybe there is still time to call an ambulance.

 Thomas dismisses the initial panic and moves swiftly down the hallway and into the kitchen without wasting time to turn on the light, straight to the refrigerator, where he grabs another beer to drink almost half of it in one sip.

 Stopped in the middle of darkness, partially illuminated by the line of light escaping from inside the fridge, Thomas makes a great effort to keep up appearances.